Eti-Oni: History of Eti-Oni

 The Eti-Oni town was founded after the Ekiti-Parapo War against the Ibadan empire.
 The sounds made by the guns used for the war between 1878–1886, supplied by Gureje Thompson (the founder of the town) gave the name to the war called the Kiriji war.

 The chaos unleashed by the war got the attention of the British colonialist army which had to step in.
 The war ended on September 23, 1886.

-Upon peace achieved in the land, Gureje-Thompson who founded the town introduced crops like cocoa, cassava, rice and kola nuts to the new thriving community by 1896 - 1910 with the fertile land of Eti-Oni the crops thrived making the town a great place of reckoning for its crop yields.
+Upon peace achieved in the land, Gureje-Thompson, who founded the town, introduced crops like cocoa, cassava, rice and kola nuts to the new thriving community by 1896 - 1910.
+With the fertile land of Eti-Oni, the crops thrived.

 Rebirth of Eti-Oni

 The 2016 Cocoa Festival is a commemoration of 130 years end of the bloody Kiriji war which brought lasting peace to Yorubaland.

-The recently held cocoa festival of Eti-Oni was organised to celebrate 120 years of cocoa cultivation in the Town.
+The recently held cocoa festival of Eti-Oni was organised to celebrate 120 years of cocoa cultivation in the town.

 The EDG's vision is to transform Eti-Oni into a sustainable town while maintaining its African identity, furthermore by 2020 Eti-Oni is planned to be a fully developed town with functional cocoa processing plants for premium chocolate product and a tourist destination for its environs, upgrading the once-forgotten town to one of the major economic hubs for cocoa in the region.